RaphaelIT7/gmod-holylib/README.md

 - `decalprecache` -> Limited by `CClientState::decal_precache`
 - `networkvars` -> Limited by the internal net message used.

+> [!NOTE]
-> NOTE: If there are already more entries than the new limit, they won't be removed.
+> If there are already more entries than the new limit, they won't be removed.
 > (This could cause issues, so make sure you know what you're doing.)

 #### bool INetworkStringTable:DeleteString(number index)